a2kohli/cse15l-lab-reports/lab2_report.md

  Earlier, the bug was that the for loop looped through the entire array instead of half the array.
 As a result, the elements in the second half would correctly be placed at indices in the first half.
-However, since they now replace the elements in the first half, the for loop sets the elements in the second half to be the same only.
+However, since they now replace the elements in the first half, the for loop sets the elements in the second half to remain the same.
  So, with the input as {1, 2, 3, 4}, the output becomes {4, 3, 3, 4}.

  The new code fixes this by only looping through half the code.
 Here, the elements in the second half are correctly placed at indices in the first half.
-Since each element in the first half is stored in temp, it is not forgotten and each element in the second half gets replaced by the current value of temp.
+Since each element in the first half is stored in temp, it is not forgotten and each corresponding element in the second half gets replaced by the value of temp at the particualar index correctly.

  ## Part 3 - What I have learnt